noamelf/noamelf.github.io/_posts/2016-08-05-designing-pythonic-apis.markdown

 ```

 #### Easy access to common functionality
-* `requests` provides an out-of-the-box experience for the encoding of the data and loading the`json` response while in `urllib`...
+* *Requests* provides an out-of-the-box experience for the encoding of the data and loading the JSON response while in *Urllib*...
 * When creating your API think: how will my package be commonly use?
 What plugs can I add to make that usage easier?

-On the same note, `requests` also provides an elegant way to send `json` content:
+On the same note, *Requests* also provides an elegant way to send JSON content:

 ```python